Sam Ford, M.S.

 - Co-Editor of The Survival of Soap Opera: Transformations for a New Media Era (University Press of Mississippi, 2011)

-- Named Social Media Innovator of the Year by Bulldog Reporter in 2011
+- Named 2014 Digital Communicator of the Year and a 2014 Social Media MVP by PR News and 2011 Social Media Innovator of the Year by Bulldog Reporter

 - Named WKU Communication Department’s Alumnus of the Year in 2012

-- Advisory board member for WKU’s Communication Department and Ad+PR, as well as a member of the Young Alumni Council for the university
+- Advisory board member for WKU’s Communication Department and Ad+PR

-- Have spoken at South by Southwest Interactive and Futures of Entertainment at MIT and at events for the Word of Mouth Marketing Association, PR News, CableFAX, the Society for Cinema and Media Studies, the Popular Culture Association, the Advertising Research Foundation, etc.
+- Spoke at South by Southwest Interactive and Futures of Entertainment at MIT and at events for the Word of Mouth Marketing Association, PR News, CableFAX, the Society for Cinema and Media Studies, the Popular Culture Association, the Advertising Research Foundation, etc.

-- Have written for Harvard Business Review, Wall Street Journal, Christian Science Monitor, BusinessWeek, Chief Marketer, PR News, Bulldog Reporter, commPRO.biz, etc.
+- Written for Harvard Business Review, Wall Street Journal, Christian Science Monitor, BusinessWeek, Fast Company, Inc., Advertising Age, Chief Marketer, PR News, Bulldog Reporter, and commPRO.biz.

-- Won Kentucky Press Association award for my writing for the Andy Anderson Corporation newspapers
+- Won Kentucky Press Association award for writing for the Andy Anderson Corporation newspapers

 - Taught courses on popular culture at MIT and WKU